-How To Start Investing In Stock Markets
+How to Start Investing in Stock Markets?

+This is one of the first decisions in how to start investing in stocks.
 Once registering and funding your brokerage account, you then begin the process of selecting stocks.
 A good place to begin is researching companies you know as a consumer.
 The endless stream of data, along with real-time market movements may overwhelm you initially, so keep it simple by looking for companies that you want to part own.

 One of the greatest investors of all time, Warren Buffett, once said, "Buy into a company because you want to own it, not because you want the stock to go up".
 Starting with the company's annual report, the management's annual letter to shareholders can provide a decent general narrative of how the company is performing, and what its future plans are.

 In addition, analytical tools that you need to evaluate for the business will be available on your broker's website, such as recent news, conference call transcripts, quarterly earnings updates, and any company lodgements with the regulator.
 Many brokers also provide articles and tutorials or seminars on how to use their tools, and how to select stocks.

 While many people find it difficult to believe, there are many ways to start investing without lots of money.
 With a small amount of money, you can begin investing through Exchange Traded Funds (ETFs), Mutual funds, Contracts for Difference (CFDs), mirror trading or social trading.
 Let's look at each in more detail.

 If you want to diversify your portfolio so you're investment is not at the mercy of one single stock, but will fluctuate with the movements of several different stocks, consider an Exchange Traded Fund (ETF).
 ETFs are a kind of asset that tracks the performance of several stocks or different instruments.